maxim-top/im.gitbook/reference/floo-ios/Protocols/BMXPushManager.md

 <a name="//api/name/clearNotification:" title="clearNotification:"></a>
 ### clearNotification:

-  用于移除在通知中心显示的指定推送
-  iOS 10 以上 支持通过identifier 移除指定推送 iOS 10 以下 identifier 设置为 0 ，则移除所有推送
+  Used to remove the specified push displayed in Notification iOS 10 and over support to remove specified push by identifier For iOS 10 and earlier versions, remove all pushes if identifier is set to 0

 `- (void)clearNotification:(NSInteger)*notificationId*`

 #### Parameters

 *notificationId*
-   如果notificationId 置 0 ，则移除所有推送
+   If notificationId is set to 0, remove all pushes

 #### Discussion
-  用于移除在通知中心显示的指定推送
-  iOS 10 以上 支持通过identifier 移除指定推送 iOS 10 以下 identifier 设置为 0 ，则移除所有推送
+  Used to remove the specified push displayed in Notification iOS 10 and over support to remove specified push by identifier For iOS 10 and earlier versions, remove all pushes if identifier is set to 0

 #### Declared In
 * `BMXPushManager.h`